mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 Changes in state over time are represented as a stream of snapshots of data.

-This treatment of data changes over time and the way Clojure defaults to immutablilty tends to move state management to the 'edges' of the system.
+This treatment of data changes over time and the way Clojure defaults to immutability tends to move state management to the 'edges' of the system.
 This means that generally Clojure systems tend to have the majority of the code acting as pure functions that take in data, transform it and output new data.